pubnub/arduino/README.md

     Invalid version found: x.y.z

-Where `x.y.z` would be the version ID ofthe manually installed library.
-This is just a warning, the build and upload process is not impacted in any way by this.
+Where `x.y.z` would be the version ID of the manually installed library.
+This is just a warning, the build and upload process is not impacted by this.

 ## Supported Hardware

 In general, the most widely available Arduino boards and shields are supported and tested.
-Any Arduino board that has networking hardware that supports an `Client` compatible class should work.
+Any Arduino board that has networking hardware that supports a `Client` compatible class should work.
 In most cases, they are actually derived from `Client`, but there are some subtle differences in the base `Client` as implemented in various libraries.

+Since version 3.3, several boards are automatically detected and you don't need to do anything special to use PubNub library on them.
+For others, you'll have to `#define` the `Pubnub_BASE_CLIENT` to the class that you use for networking on your board/shield that has the `Client` compatible interface _before_ you `#include <PubNub.h>`.

 The Arduino ecosystem features a multitude of platforms that have significant differences regarding their hardware capabilities.
 Keeping up with all of them is next to impossible.

-If you find some Arduino board/shield that does provide an `Client` compatbile class and it doesn't work with Pubnub library, let us know.
+If you find some Arduino board/shield that does provide an `Client` compatbile class and it doesn't work with Pubnub library, let us know and we'll make it work.
 In general, this means that it is not _really_ compatible.
 Such was the case with ESP32 library.

 Also, if you have some Arduino board/shield that doesn't provide an `Client` compatible class and you want to use Pubnub with it, please